-Underlying the degree concept is the recognition that it is important to understand connections among biological, social, and cultural phenomena in order to address the major issues and problems humans face in a rapidly changing world.
+The degree allows students to make connections between biological, social and cultural phenomena.
+Such connections are essential for addressing the major issues humans face in a rapidly changing world.
 The programme offers an exciting and challenging alternative to more traditional undergraduate courses.

 The BA in Human Sciences was founded in 1969 by specialists across a range of departments at the University.
 They recognised the need for an interdisciplinary understanding of fundamental issues and problems confronting human societies.
 This need is as critical now as it was then, as is reflected in the global intensification of interdisciplinary research across traditional subject boundaries in the decades since the degree began.

 - the evolution of humans and their behaviour

 - population growth and ageing